Mike Okoro

-Sweden

-Had a trial with BoIS alongside Zambian Chitalu Mpundu in 2005.

-India
+Club career

-Receiving offers from Germany, Kolkata, Mumbai, and Goa in view of his performances with Indian Telephone Industries during 2001/02, Okoro ended up with East Bengal for the next season, striking a hat-trick in a 4-1 rout of Hindustan Aeronautics.
-Reuniting with East Bengal from Poland in 2005 despite interest from Dempo and Mahindra United months earlier.
+After a successful 2001–02 campaign with Indian Telephone Industries, Okoro reportedly received offers from Germany, Kolkata, Mumbai, and Goa, before deciding to sign with East Bengal for the next season, striking a hat-trick in a 4–1 win over Hindustan Aeronautics.

+After a short stint in Poland, Okoro rejoined East Bengal in 2005 despite interest from Dempo and Mahindra United months earlier.
 Skipping the Red & Gold Brigades encounter away to JCT to renew his Polish citizenship in February 2006, the club reportedly owed Okoro 130000 Rupees when he visited Poland for citizenship reasons.
 This amount was eventually given to him despite them originally saying that he in fact owed them 334000 Rupees.

 Throughout his career, the Nigerian has been committed a series of transgressions, including pushing the referee in 2003 slapping a different referee while with Mohammedan in 2008 for "asking uncomfortable questions", and breaching contract regulations by exchanging teams mid-season despite signing a one-year contract with Mohammedan in 2007.